 Other small business owners may need to wait much longer.
 The waiting time required to advance a merchant cash applicant also depends on the credit requirements of the funding organization itself.

 What About a Small Business Loan?

-If your business needs money fast, you may be considering applying for a small business loan instead of a merchant cash advance.
+If your business needs money fast, you may be considering applying for a small business loan instead of a merchant service cash advance.
 While this may be possible, it’s important to note that the requirements for qualifying for a small business loan are often much stricter than for a merchant cash advance.
 If your credit rating isn’t great, you might struggle to get a loan for your company.

 This is due in part to the institutions that provide these loans.
-You generally acquire a merchant cash advance from a lender, but banks often hand out small business loans.
+You generally acquire a merchant service cash advance from a lender, but banks often hand out small business loans.

 Your business bank is often going to be reluctant to lend you money if your rating isn’t very good.
 Just because you have a bank account with a business bank doesn’t mean your company qualifies for the bank’s funding options if you have poor personal credit or business credit.

 Another key difference between merchant cash advances and more conventional loans for small businesses is how interest is charged.

 Lenders often use a factor rate instead of a traditional interest rate when they give merchant service cash advances.
 A factor rate is similar to an interest rate, but it is calculated differently.